 Webhooks are a way for web applications to communicate with each other in real time using HTTP requests.
 These automated messengers deliver data from one application to another when specific events occur, acting as a bridge between applications that don't have direct native integrations.
 The best part is that Webhooks are completely free, so you don’t pay anything extra on top of Make.

-Fortunately, with Make’s built-in Webhook module, they’re actually pretty easy to set up.
+Fortunately, with Make’s built-in webhook module, they’re actually pretty easy to set up.

-Pro tip: You won’t find a Webhook module for sending data from Make to external tools.
+Pro tip: You won’t find a webhook module for sending data from Make to external tools.
 To do so, you need to use the HTTP module.

 Intuitive Visual Workflow Builder With Triggers, Actions, and Filters